 Be rigorous (but not ruthless) about people

 Good-to-great companies exercise rigorousness in people-related decisions and in building a superior executive team.
 However, they do not carry out endless restructuring nor ruthlessly swing the axe.
 Layoffs were used 5x more frequently in comparison companies than good-to-great companies.
-Collins also identified 3 practical principles you can adopt to inject rigorousness.
-[See the book or our full summary for more details].
+Get our complete summary for the 3 principles to inject rigorousness into your company.

 3. Confront the Brutal Facts